dumpmemory/unplugged/README.md

 $ make
 ```

 This will generate unplugged-en.pdf and unplugged-zh-cn.pdf.
-If you only need the Chinese version for example, you can run `make cn` instead.
-Run `make force-cn` or `make force-en` to force build the book.
+If you only need the English version for example, you can run `make en` instead.
+Run `make force-en` to force build the book.

 --

 LIU Xinyu

-liuxinyu95@gmail.com